 Approving clinical research

-Before starting your research or recruiting patients into an existing NHS or commercial study, you will need to apply for all of the necessary approvals.
+Before starting your research or recruiting patients into an existing NHS or commercial study, you will need to apply for and confirm all of the necessary approvals.

-The main approvals are shown below, but please ask for advice from our Research Governance, Quality & Integrity team about what approvals will be needed for your research.
+Our Research Governance, Quality & Integrity team can advise you what approvals will be needed for your research.

 Approvals at NUH